Here's a sample of our volunteer opportunities:VIEW AS

 Pen Parentis provides critical resources to writers to help them stay on creative track after they start a family.
 Becoming a parent should not ruin a writer's career!
 Pen Parentis is a federally recognized 501c3 nonprofit literary organization.
 We run a series of reknown literary salons, an annual Fellowship, and many online and in-person networking and career-supportive events for writers who are also parents.
 We are honored to partner with many established businesses and nonprofits including Andaz Hotels, various bookstores, The Church Street School for Music and Art in NYC, 92Y, Asian American Arts Alliance, the Concert Artist Guild, Literary Manhattan, and many others.

 A stereotype exists in the arts world stigmatizing creatives who have opted to start a family.
 Our nonprofit, Pen Parentis, Ltd, provides critical resources to authors who balance a creative career with parenting--to help them stay on creative track.
 Our celebrated Literary Salons feature the diversity of creative work by writing parents--we want to break the stereotypes associated with parenthood.
-M. M. De Voe serves as executive director, with Emily Speer as founding treasurer, and Michael Del Castillo as founding secretary.
+Founder M. M. De Voe serves as executive director.
 Our Salons Curator, Christina Chiu, won the 2015 Wai Look Award celebrating diversity.
+We are an all-volunteer organization.
+We work for our passion for literature.

 In addition to our long running Salons program featured in the New Yorker, New York Times and Time Out NY, we offer an annual $1000 Writing Fellowship for New Parents, and the opportunity for authors who are parents to build online private networking communities.